 Do I Need a Witness for a Work Injury Claim?

-Witnesses are not technically necessary, but a witness can play a very important role in a workers’ compensation case.
+Witnesses are not technically necessary, but a witness can play a vital role in a workers’ compensation case.
 A witness does not necessarily need to have seen the accident.
 For instance, they may have been close by and heard a loud noise or heard you crying out in pain.
 As soon as you are able, you would get all the names of all the witnesses and give them to your workers’ compensation attorney.

 You may not need witnesses.
 Your attorney and the employer’s insurance company may be able to come to a fair settlement without a court trial.
-But if it does go to court and evidence needs to be presented, having witnesses who can attest to what happened will absolutely help your claim.
+But if it does go to court and evidence needs to be presented, having witnesses who can attest to what happened will help your claim.